hydratedthought/dots/README.md

 # My dot files
-A collection of my dot files for linux.
+A collection of my dot files for gnu+linux.